Insights 37

 Step #2: Personalising the day-to-day workplace experience

 Within the approach laid out by an organisation’s employee experience programme, managers must collaborate with their employees to deliver experiences that matter.
+Employee feedback is crucial in personalising workplace experiences, as it helps managers understand and act on the needs and preferences of their team.
 To do so, managers will need to:

 Share information that helps employees see places to make improvements

 First, identifying the tasks to be accomplished is key.
+Employee engagement surveys can be a valuable tool for gathering insights to help employees see areas for improvement.
 Breaking down work into small, manageable steps helps to clarify the scope.
 Second, having a process for managing and recording progress will allow employees to know where they stand and what is left to do.
-Lastly, allow employees autonomy to craft their work practices, enable risk-taking, and coach employees to learn from mistakes.
+Lastly, allow employees autonomy to craft their work practices, enable risk-taking, and coach employees to learn from mistakes

 Provide employees with a safe environment for discussions